Top 6 Misleading Beef Claims And How to Spot Them

 Have you ever paid more for your food and discovered later the product did not live up to its claims?

 Unfortunately, this happens daily to thousands of consumers who are trying to feed their families healthy and ethical food.
-Navigating all these claims can be daunting and downright frustrating, but it doesn’t have to be this way for you.
+Navigating label claims can be daunting and downright frustrating, but it doesn’t have to be this way for you.

 Our farm has raised grass-fed beef for the past 20 years and we’d like to offer you an inside look into this industry to help you cut through all the marketing fluff when shopping for true grass-fed beef.